WEFTA engineers have collaborated with poor and indigenous communities in rural Panama to construct water and sanitation projects.

-People living at a distance from these cities are facing a very different economy.
-Extreme inequality is the best description of Panama’s economy where poverty rates are highest in rural areas, mainly inhabited by indigenous people.
-In the indigenous areas of Panama, known as comarcas, poverty levels are above 70% and extreme poverty at about 40%.
+Although residents of Panama’s larger cities are benefitting from a fast-growing economy brought about by international trade from the expanded Panama Canal, people living at a distance from these cities face a very different economy.
+Extreme inequality is the best description of Panama’s economy.
+Poverty rates are highest in rural areas, which are mainly inhabited by indigenous people.
+In these areas, known as comarcas, poverty levels are above 70% and extreme poverty is at about 40%.

 The widespread poverty and inequality often result in negative effects on the environment.
 The burden of poverty has driven many people to exploit Panama’s natural resources in harmful ways, such as deforestation.

-While Panama has made tremendous progress in the last few decades, lack of health services and infrastructure, particularly access to roads, water and sanitation, continues to be a limitation in the comarcas.
-WEFTA engineers have collaborated with poor and indigenous communities in rural Panama to construct water and sanitation projects.
+While Panama has made tremendous progress in the last few decades, lack of health services and infrastructure, particularly access to roads, water and sanitation, continue to be limitations in the comarcas.
+WEFTA engineers have worked in comarcas on much needed water and sanitation projects.

 Capital: Panama City